nicky-nym/nicky-nym.github.io/pages/kinematic.md

 This idea sounds crazy to most people when they first hear it, because it's so different from all the normal buildings and cities that we're used to.

 However, if you run the numbers, and run simulations, it turns out that getting rid of elevators and stairs works out just fine.
 Instead of making it harder to get places, having no elevators makes it **faster** to get between any two random locations.
 Plus this design is greener, works better after a natural disaster, can be built more quickly, is less expensive to build, and is less expensive to maintain.

+> "Lifts also use a large amount of energy to run.
+For buildings that are largely served by lifts, you can add a rough figure of 5 to 15 per cent onto building energy running costs."[^roaf] &mdash; Susan Roaf

 > In the Seagram building (which has 38 floors), the area used for elevators and utility shafts occupies 31 percent of the area of a typical floor.[^bertaud]